How could the Autumn Budget 2025 impact businesses?

 These changes can impact a business's outgoings, cash flow, and overall financial planning.

-What is likely to happen in the next Budget?
+What is likely to happen in the Budget tomorrow?

 How will the Budget affect my small business?

-The impact of the November Budget on your small business will depend on your sector and specific circumstances.
+The impact of tomorrow's Budget on your small business will depend on your sector and specific circumstances.

-There is also the possibility of the government lowering the VAT threshold, which could bring more businesses into the VAT system for the first time.
+There remains the possibility of changes to the VAT threshold, which could bring more businesses into the VAT system for the first time, though this is less certain than other measures.

-To plan ahead, it's wise to review your cash flow and prepare for potentially higher running costs.
+To plan ahead, review your cash flow now and prepare for potentially higher running costs from April 2026.

 Will Labour change Business Asset Disposal Relief?

-While the government has not made a formal announcement on Business Asset Disposal Relief (BADR), it is a key area of speculation.
+While the government has not made a formal announcement on Business Asset Disposal Relief (BADR), it remains an area of speculation.

 Sources used: